JulianNicholls/Raspberry-Pi-Misc/README.md

 ### drive_12864

 Drive a slightly strange 128x64 display.
 It seems that most either have an I2C or SPI interface, or 8 data bits and 2 chip selects.
-The one I bought has strange GDRAM addressing instead.
+The one I bought is different, and has strange GDRAM addressing instead.

 ### lcd_clock

 Displays a clock on the first line of a connected LCD display using the drive_lcd library.
 See drive_lcd for the connection details.
-It ensures that it always releases the GPIO pins by having a try...except round the main loop to trap Ctrl-C.
+It ensures that it always releases the GPIO pins by having a `try...except` round the main loop to trap Ctrl-C.

 ### delorean